tiwarsunny/node-ws/README.md

 Just clone it and run "npm install" to install all dependencies.

-A new Metro Design have been adopted for betterr look and feel
+A new Metro Design have been adopted for better look and feel